tmi-lab/AD-VD-ChronologicalMapping/README.md

 ## Contents

-- 📄 `paper.pdf` – Full research manuscript
+- 📄 `paper.pdf` – Full research manuscript (will be uploaded upon completion of review)
 - 🧮 ['notebooks/'](./Code/) – Code and Jupyter notebooks for preprocessing and modelling
      (The notebooks also include the detailed network analysis graphs).